 Durians are undeniably a favourite among Southeast Asians, especially Singaporeans.
-If you’ve been having them since young, you’ve probably waited for your parents to bring home some durians and pry them open.
+If you’ve had them since you were young, you’ve probably waited for your parents to bring some durians home and pry them open.
 But as you grow older, you can’t always depend on your parents to make the choice.
-So, you got to grow up and learn how to choose durians like an expert.
-However, selecting the durians can be a daunting task when you’re making a purchase among experienced durian sellers.
+So, you must grow up and learn to choose durians like an expert.
+However, selecting the durians can be daunting when you’re purchasing among experienced durian sellers.

 Durian scams aside, it’s important to pick the right durian to suit your taste.
-There are various types of durians as it differs in terms of taste and look.
+There are various types of durians as they differ in terms of taste and look.
 Some people like it sweet, while some like it bitter.
 Most Singaporeans prefer the Mao Shan Wang Durian, also known as Musang King Durian.
-It has a rich, sweet and at times, bitter flavour.
-While the Jin Feng Durian has a strong complex taste, which produces a mild alcohol flavour.
-If you like eating durians which is bitter-sweet with a strong alcohol taste, the XO Durian is for you.
-Bear in mind that these are just a few types of durians which are popular among Singaporeans.
+It has a rich, sweet and, at times, bitter flavour.
+At the same time, the Jin Feng Durian has a strong, complex taste, which produces a mild alcoholic flavour.
+If you like eating bitter-sweet durians with a strong alcoholic taste, the XO Durian is for you.
+Remember that these are just a few types of durians popular among Singaporeans.

 So, how do you pick and choose durians like an expert?
 These tips will help you pick the right durian without being scammed.

 Try to scratch the durian stem gently with your fingertips.
 If it’s greenish with brown edges, you’ve hit the jackpot – fresh durians – the ones that fell off the tree in the past 24 hours.
-If the durians are harvested ahead of their natural cycle, the stems are most likely to be darker in colour.
+The stems will likely be darker if the durians are harvested ahead of their natural cycle.
 Avoid stemless durians as some sellers may try to sell poor quality durians as good quality ones.
 Besides, you’ll want to do the scratch test yourself as some durian sellers will use the knife, which defeats the purpose of you checking the stem.

 Use your sense of smell

-Known as the most pungent fruit, durians exude a strong smell depending on its ripeness.
-You can either ask the seller to hold the fruit up or hold it in your hands (with gloves, of course!).
-Take a whiff along the top part of the durian.
+Known as the most intense fruit, durians exude a strong smell depending on its ripeness.
+You can ask the seller to hold the fruit up or hold it in your hands (gloves, of course!).
+Could you take a whiff along the top part of the durian?
 If you smell it from the bottom, it’ll be difficult to tell the ripeness as the husk is thicker than at the top.
 Generally, if it smells sweet, the durian is ripe.
-If there’s hardly any smell coming from the durian, then it’s unripe.
-Likewise, if the durian exudes a strong and intense smell, it’s overripe.
+If there’s hardly any smell from the durian, it’s unripe.
+Likewise, it’s overripe if the durian exudes a strong and intense smell.

 Examine the shape